 SSC CGL General Awareness Syllabus

-The General Awareness questions in the SSC CGL GA Syllabus assess a candidate’s knowledge of the world around them, including society, current events, and everyday scientific observations
+The General Awareness questions in the SSC CGL General Awareness Syllabus assess a candidate’s knowledge of the world around them, including society, current events, and everyday scientific observations

 - Focus on high-weightage topics like Current Affairs, Polity, and History.